-- OVERNIGHT PHONE TRIAGE SERVICE: If you call between 11:00 PM and 8:00 AM, you will get an initial call back from the WakeMed Nurse Phone Triage Service who do a great job managing overnight calls.
+- AFTER HOURS NURSE PHONE TRIAGE SERVICE: If you call between 11:00 PM and 8:00 AM, you will get an initial call back from the WakeMed Nurse Phone Triage Service who do a great job managing overnight calls.
 There is no charge to our families for this service.

-- FRONT DESK PHONE BREAK: Our hard-working front office staff take a break from the phones from 12:30 PM to 1:30 PM.
+- FRONT DESK PHONE BREAK: Our hard-working front office staff take a break from the phones from 12:30 PM to 1:30 PM for lunch and to catch up.
 Our answering service takes only urgent call messages during that time.

 OPTION 2 You can message us through the RCAM Patient Portal.

 - GET STARTED: Our Front Office can help get you set up with the RCAM Patient Portal.

 - NON-URGENT MESSAGES ONLY: Messages are checked intermittently, so - if you have a sick child - you should call directly.

 - MESSAGE ONE OF OUR PEDIATRICIANS DIRECTLY: A message can be general and our nurses handle most of those.
 They typically respond the quickest.
 If you have been working with one of our pediatricians specifically about your concern and would like to hear from them, make that clear in your message.
 Since each pediatrician has a different schedule, please specify if it is okay for you to wait for a response when they are back in our office.

 OPTION 3 SCHEDULING A SICK VISIT: You can always just come and see us.